 My Mom always made the most amazing stews and this Beef and Barley Stew was one of my favourites.
-My Dad bought her one of those special clay pots that were so popular back in the 1970’s, and she used to love using it.
-Mom often put pearl barley in her stews, both to ‘stretch’ the meat and to give the stew flavour.
-I loved it – pearl barley has such a wonderful, nutty texture.
+Mom often put pearl barley in her stews, both as a frugal way of making the meat go further and to give the stew flavour.
+I loved it – pearl barley has such a wonderful, nutty texture and it is good for you too.

 Cooking with Pearl Barley

-But when I made this stew last week, it was the first time ever that I had cooked with pearl barley.
-Whenever I looked at packages of it on the shelves of the grocery stores here in England, the instructions were really daunting.
-“Wash thoroughly” and “boil for 45 to an hour”.
-It was a far cry from watching my Mom tip a half cup of pearl barley into the stew and just cook it in there.
-Was barley different here?
-I wasn’t sure, but I was intimidated enough not to use it.
+When I first made this stew on my own 15 years ago, it was the first time I had cooked with pearl barley and I was super nervous.
+Whenever I read the packages here in England, the instructions said to “wash thoroughly” and “boil for 45 minutes”.
+It was a far cry from watching my Mom tip a half cup of pearl barley into the stew and just let it cook in there.

 Nutritious and Delicious